Updating the database of the Illinois Compiled Statutes (ILCS) is an ongoing process.

 (from Ch.
 37, par.
 801-7)

-Confidentiality of law enforcement and municipal ordinance violation records.
+Confidentiality of juvenile law enforcement and municipal ordinance violation records.

-(A) All juvenile records which have not been expunged are sealed and may never be disclosed to the general public or otherwise made widely available.
-Sealed records may be obtained only under this Section and Sections 1-8 and 5-915 of this Act, when their use is needed for good cause and with an order from the juvenile court, as required by those not authorized to retain them.
-Inspection and copying of law enforcement records maintained by law
+(A) All juvenile law enforcement records which have not been expunged are confidential and may never be disclosed to the general public or otherwise made widely available.
+Juvenile law enforcement records may be obtained only under this Section and Section 1-8 and Part 9 of Article V of this Act, when their use is needed for good cause and with an order from the juvenile court, as required by those not authorized to retain them.
+Inspection, copying, and disclosure of juvenile law enforcement records maintained by law

 enforcement agencies or records of municipal ordinance violations maintained by any State, local, or municipal agency that relate to a minor who has been investigated, arrested, or taken